· July 6, 2026

 GLP-1 signaling acts centrally, not just in the gut.
 The same hypothalamic circuits that regulate appetite also regulate thermoregulation, stress response, and reproductive signaling.

+In perimenopause, thermoregulation is already unstable.
+Adding GLP-1-mediated appetite suppression, nausea, and sleep disruption amplifies threat physiology, and hot flashes and anxiety often worsen before anything improves.
 Whether the hypothalamus adapts or escalates depends on baseline autonomic tone, the rate of caloric restriction, and how much capacity existed before the drug was introduced.
-Women with high pre-existing sympathetic load — the ones running on fumes before they started the medication — are the ones most likely to destabilize.
+Women with high pre-existing sympathetic load — the ones running on fumes before they started — are the ones most likely to destabilize.

 The terrain determines the outcome